 "The best years of my life with this."

 Her good family her dearest nieces would be shocked by her plight.
+They would have been if they had not been having such fun.
 She shed tears for their innocence.
 She just hated them to know.
 They came bearing gifts and we never told.

-She has the will the will to move me forward why is she still on my mind making me speak about her tormented life?
+Does she have the will to move me forward why is she still on my mind making me speak about her tormented life?
 Because I promised her I would write a whole book or two about her life.
-The Napoleon in her responded to such stuff.

 She had been robbed of her inheritance by my father.
 He had become the venom in her life.
 He had robbed her of her virtue he had robbed her of her childhood and she asked me to listen to what he had done.

-Her mother who had been Gold and her boy friend had began a affair the nephew Ali yes our Ali.
-The creditor haunting her hounding even to England and eventually to her death.
+The creditor haunted her hounding her even to England and eventually to her death.

-Her mother's affair with Ali caused her to bring up the age old difficulties between age and old.
-What had happened was she had too been taken in.
-But Ali collected most of their land and fortune and swept her into whoredom.
+Her mother's affair with Ali caused her to bring up the age-old difficulties between age and old.
+What had happened?
+The mother had been fooled.
+Ali collected most of their land and fortune and swept her into whoredom.

 Ali then said he was still owed land for all his troubles.